 The Department of Speech, Language and Hearing Sciences advances innovative basic and applied research in communication sciences and speech and hearing disorders.
 It serves the community with clinical services, providing students with professional training and preparing them for clinical practice.

 The department offers two undergraduate degrees, a Bachelor of Arts (B.A.) and a Bachelor of Science (B.S.).
 The Bachelor of Science degree is designed to provide a stronger scientific and mathematical background, preparing students for both clinical work and research in speech, language and hearing sciences, and communication disorders.
-Students pursuing the B.S. degree choose from two concentrations corresponding to the two major fields in speech and hearing sciences: Audiology or Speech and Language Pathology.

-Speech and Hearing Sciences offers a minor for students majoring in other subjects.
+Speech, Language and Hearing Sciences offers a minor for students majoring in other subjects.
 It is designed to supplement other closely related degree programs, such as Human Development and Family Studies and Special Education.

 Tracks and concentrations

 The B.S. in Speech, Language and Hearing Sciences provides a strong preparation to apply to graduate programs in audiology and speech language pathology.

 Work with the academic advisor to individualize your major in Speech and Hearing Sciences through focused coursework and field experience.

 The Speech, Language and Hearing Sciences B.S. degree offers foundation and upper level seminar courses for students who want to pursue graduate degrees in Speech Language Pathology or Audiology.
 Upper level courses give you the opportunity to work on lab research topics with faculty, improving your knowledge within the field and preparing you to apply to graduate school.